truenas/documentation/content/_includes/Jobs.md

 Users can minimize a job/process by clicking the **-** in any dialogue or pop-up window.

-Click on a running task to display the dialog window for that running task.
+Click on a running task to display a dialog for that running task.

 You can abort active jobs (like a disk wipe for example) by clicking the white circled X next to the active job.